chrisrabe/pz-dedicated-hosting/README.md

 5. Run `run-server.sh` again to restart the server

 ## Motivation
 Project Zomboid comes with its own hosting feature built into the client.
 However, it relies on one player to become the "host".

-I always found this frustrating when playing with my girlfriend.
-If I wanted to work on something whilst she's away or busy, I couldn't do that because she has to be there to start the server.
-To resolve this, PZ provides a dedicated server solution.
+This would mean that the "host" player is the only one with the power to start and stop the server.
+If they're away, then nobody else can play.
+I always found this frustrating.
+My girlfriend holds the files for our server.
+I couldn't run the server when she isn't around.
+This is why PZ offers a dedicated server as a solution to this problem.

 There are *tonnes* of dedicated hosting solutions out there; however, they can be very costly; especially when you don't even play PZ that much.

-Setting up a server requires a lot of technical expertise and can be daunting to those without experience in cloud providers or other hosting services.
+Setting up a server requires a lot of technical expertise and can be daunting to those without experience with cloud providers or other hosting services.

 I was inspired by the effortless experience that Minecraft players have for their servers.
 The process for players is to simply register to a website, give their servers a name and configuration and press a big "start" button to create their server.
 I want that same experience for PZ players.

-In terms of how, I'm not sure.
-But that's what this is for.
+I'm not completely sure how i'll achieve this, but that's what this is for.
 Feel free to join me in this journey.

 ## Roadmap (so far)